Table of Contents

 What Else Affects Car Insurance Costs?

-Let’s examine some other factors that can impact how much someone pays for car insurance.
+Here are some other factors that can impact how much someone pays for car insurance.

-Make and model of the car
+Make and Model of the Car

 When setting a rate, insurance companies often consider how expensive it would be to repair or replace the driver’s car.
-The higher these costs are, the more the driver will likely pay for coverage.
+The higher these costs are, the more the driver will likely have to pay for coverage.

-Amount of coverage
+Amount of Coverage

 How much car insurance do you need?
 The amount may be based on your personal preference or your state’s minimum car insurance requirements.
-But in general, the more coverage you have, the more expensive your policy will likely be.
+But in general, the more coverage you have, the more expensive your policy will probably be.

 How to Get Affordable Car Insurance